ederic-oytas/freezable-mixin/README.md

 # Freezable: Dynamically Immutable Objects

 > NOTICE: This project is in Alpha; you may encounter bugs.

-> Note: In Github, the "Used By" section falsely shows
-> dependent repos that do not actually use the project.

 Freezable is a package that allows you to implement "freezable" types in Python, which can either be "frozen" or "unfrozen."
 When frozen, all operations